-The Series 2021 Bonds are being issued in the principal amount shown on the inside cover page, are dated the date of issuance and delivery thereof, will bear interest from the date thereof or from the most recent interest payment date to which interest has been paid at the rates per annum set forth on the inside cover page, payable semi-annually on March 1 and September 1 of each year 1, 20 , and will mature on March 1 in the years as set forth on the inside cover page.
+The Series 2021 Bonds are being issued in the principal amount shown on the inside cover page, are dated the date of issuance and delivery thereof, will bear interest from the date thereof or from the most recent interest payment date to which interest has been paid at the rates per annum set forth on the inside cover page, payable semi-annually on March 1 and September 1 of each year starting on September 1, 2021, and will mature on March 1 in the years as set forth on the inside cover page.
 The Series 2021 Bonds are issuable as fully registered bonds in the denomination of \$5,000 or any integral multiple thereof.
 The principal of the Series 2021 Bonds is payable at the principal corporate trust office of the Trustee.
-The interest on the Series 2021 Bonds is payable (a) by check or draft mailed by the Trustee to the persons who are the registered owners of the Series 2021 Bonds as of the close of business on the 15th day of the month preceding the respective interest payment dates, as shown on the bond registration books maintained by the Trustee, or (b) at the expense of the registered owner, by electronic transfer of immediately available funds at the written request of any registered owner of \$500,000 or more in aggregate principal amount of Series 2021 Bonds, if such written notice specifying the electronic transfer instructions is provided to the Trustee not less than 15 days prior to the Interest Payment Date.
+The interest on the Series 2021 Bonds is payable to the registered owner of such Bond as shown on the bond register at the close of business on the Record Date for such interest, (1) by check or draft mailed to such registered owner at his address as it appears on the bond register or at such other address as is furnished to the Trustee in writing by such owner, or (2) at the written request addressed to the Trustee by any owner of Bonds in the aggregate principal amount of at least \$500,000, by electronic transfer to such owner upon written notice to the Trustee from such, owner containing the electronic transfer instructions (which shall be in the continental United States) to which such owner wishes to have such transfer directed and such written notice is given by such owner to the Trustee not less than 15 days prior to the Record Date.
 Purchases of the Series 2021 Bonds will be made in book-entry only form (as described immediately below), in the denomination of \$5,000 or any integral multiple thereof.
 Purchasers of the Series 2021 Bonds will not receive certificates representing their interests in the Series 2021 Bonds purchased.
 If the specified date for any payment on the Series 2021 Bonds is a date other than a Business Day, such payment may be made on the next Business Day without additional interest and with the same force and effect as if made on the specified date for such payments.
+The term "Record Date" means the 15th day (whether or not a Business Day) of the calendar month next preceding the month in which an interest payment on any Bond is to be made.